mrichar1/jsonapi-vuex/README.md

 The first argument is an object containing [restructured data](#restructured-data).
 Actions which take no `data` argument apart from the record (`get` and `delete`) can also accept a URL to fetch (relative to `axios` `baseURL` (if set) leading slash is optional).
 This means you don't need to create an 'empty' restructured data object to get or delete a record.

-_Note_ - The `get` action differs that it returns the results of the action, rather than querying the store for the requested item/collection.
+_Note_ - The `get` action differs in that it returns the results of the action, rather than querying the store for the requested item/collection.
 This is because the `get` may be a partial or filtered request, returning only a subset of the item/collection.
 This means that if you use these results, later updates to the stores will not be reflected.
 If you want to query the store, then use the `get` getter once the action has returned.

 Some examples: